FriedLongJohns/Black-Core/README.md

 The entire game is played with only number, q, WASD, arrow, and enter keys.
 All of it.

-The game itself is quite simple: Choose equipment, then venture out into a randomized map with enemies do destroy in it.
+The game itself is quite simple: Choose equipment, then venture out into a randomized map with enemies and an objective to complete.

 There might be many more enemies than players, but the player moves much quicker than the enemies.